Seraphim19119/Blitz-NVIDIA-Freestyle/README.md

 2. move the downloaded file to the game folder.
 3. run this file.
 4. Choose your launcher (Lesta/Steam)
-5.
-Set up a filter and play :)
+5.Set up a filter and play :)
+P.s further launches of the game can be carried out directly from the launcher, the console will close itself after 5 seconds.

+---IMPORTANT---
+After the update, you will need to unpack the exe file again into the game folder

 Here are my settings:
 First add exposure/contrast: